 Sublime Text is my all-time favorite code editor.
-I’m using it back again after trying many others of its type.
-It’s not that others are not good enough, but I find it so comfortable to work with.
+It’s not that others are not good enough, but I find ST’s slick UI so comfortable to work with.
 This post showcases some handpicked Sublime Text themes which I found the best to enhance the coding experience little bit more.

 Being one of the very first smart code editors, what makes Sublime text more beautiful is the way its themes and color-schemes go with its UI, which I don’t really see in other modern code editors.
 Or maybe I’m addicted to ST.

 I have a list of must-haves for Sublime text, and I put the appearance on top of it, because it is the first step in befriending any code editor.
 Above all, it’s the good appearance only that makes you feel comfortable and relaxed during those long coding hours.